nicholas-long/blog/content/posts/create-python-script-from-burpsuite-saved-request.md

 print(repr(params))
 ```

-# script to generate python code
+# Script to Generate Python Code
 this calls other dependent scripts.

 ```bash